tomordonez/tomordonez.github.io/_posts/2019-12-14-install-java-fedora-openjdk-android.md

   - /install-java-fedora-openjdk-android.html
 categories: [Linux]
 image: assets/images/11.jpg
-tags: [linux, fedora, java, openjdk, jshell]
+tags: [fedora, java, openjdk, jshell]
 ---

 How to install Java on Fedora with OpenJDK.
 Also how to setup Android and a review of JShell.